Chemical Product Identification & Regulatory Data

 Clean mouth with water and drink afterwards plenty of water.

 Get medical attention for eye contact.
-Get medical attention if inhalation symptoms occur.
-Call a physician if symptoms persist or skin irritation persists.
+Call a physician if symptoms occur or persist, especially for skin irritation or inhalation symptoms.

 Medical Treatment